segmentio/segment-docs/src/segment-app/workspace-home.md

 ## Recent Activity

-The recent activity section displays the most recent items logged to the Segment Audit trail.
+For users with Business Tier workspaces, the recent activity section displays the most recent items logged to the Segment Audit trail.
 This includes workspace membership changes and requests, changes to the configuration of different Segment features (including sources, destinations, and to Engage and Protocols configurations), and data storage sync failures.

 ## Usage